Light-Meson Spectroscopy with COMPASS: Phenomenology of Mesons

 with $\alpha(0)$~being the $y$-axis intercept and $\alpha'$~the slope of the so-called Regge trajectory.
 This observation provided another hint that hadrons were composite objects of more fundamental entities.
 An attractive interpretation was given by Nambu in terms of a simple string model~\cite{Nambu:1978bd}.
 In this model, massless quarks are bound to the ends of a string (or flux tube) of length~$2 r_0$ with constant energy density~$\sigma_0$ per unit length (at rest):

-For massless quarks, the ends of the string may move at the speed of light with respect to the center of momentum of the string, and the velocity of the string element at a radius~$r$ is $\beta(r) = r / r_0$ (with $c \equiv 1$), see \cref{fig:string_model} for illustration.
+For massless quarks, the ends of the string may move at the speed of light with respect to the center of momentum of the string, and the velocity of the string element at a radius~$r$ is $\beta(r) = r/r_0$ (with $c \equiv 1$), see \cref{fig:string_model} for illustration.
+The energy (or mass-equivalent) stored in this string element is